 “Strikingly Beautiful” — The Guardian

-Originally from Australia he spent a decade in London before moving to Sweden where he directs a small festival for ‘other music’ in Stockholm called Edition.
-The ‘Third Edition’ takes place in February 2018.
+Originally from Australia he spent a decade in London before moving to Sweden where he directs a small festival for ‘other music’ in Stockholm called Edition that takes place each February.
+The ‘Fourth Edition’ will happen in 2019.

 Current Group Projects